void-linux/void-packages/Manual.md

   any go.mod files, `default` to use Go's default behavior, or anything accepted by `go build -mod MODE`.
 Defaults to `vendor` if there's a vendor directory, otherwise `default`.
+- `go_ldflags`: Arguments to pass to the linking steps of go tool.

 The following environment variables influence how Go packages are built: